Former NASA Administrator

 First as a Marine Corps Major General and then as NASA Administrator, Charles F. Bolden Jr. has dedicated his life to the service of the United States, working to secure our nation’s security, prosperity, and guiding efforts to explore our universe and better understand our fragile planet.

-In 2009, President Barack Obama appointed Bolden to be the 12th NASA Administrator, making him only the second astronaut to hold that position.
-While heading NASA, Bolden oversaw the transition from the space shuttle system to a new era of exploration, fully focused on the International Space Station (ISS) and aeronautics technology development.
+In 2009, President Barack Obama appointed Charlie to be the 12th NASA Administrator, making him only the second astronaut to hold that position.
+While heading NASA, Charlie oversaw the transition from the space shuttle system to a new era of exploration, fully focused on the International Space Station (ISS) and aeronautics technology development.

-Bolden is married to the former Alexis Walker of Columbia, SC.
-They have two children, A. Che Bolden, Colonel, USMC (retired), Dr. Kelly Bolden, MD, and three grandchildren, Mikaley, Kyra and Talia.
-He serves today as CEO Emeritus of The Charles F. Bolden Group LLC, a veteran-owned small business specializing in aerospace, national security, leadership, and education.
+Charlie is married to the former Alexis Walker of Columbia, SC.
+They have two children, A. Che’ Bolden, Colonel, USMC (retired), Dr. Kelly Bolden, MD, and four grandchildren — granddaughters Mikaley, Kyra and Talia and grandson Walker Elias.
+He serves today as CEO Emeritus of The Charles F. Bolden Group, a veteran-owned small business specializing in aerospace, national security, leadership, and education.